TavorB/Correlated-Sequential-Halving/README.md

   * python algorithm_correlated.py --dataset *** --num_exp 1000 --num_jobs 32 --verbose False
   	* budget can be modified by changing valRange in algorithm_correlated.py.
 Can perform 'doubling trick' to search and find a good budget.

-With the following options
+With the following options:
 * dataset - name of the dataset (rnaseq20k, netflix20k, netflix100k, mnist)
   * netflix dataset not included on github due to size, downloadable at https://www.kaggle.com/netflix-inc/netflix-prize-data
   * MNIST command deprecated
 * num_exp - Number of total experiments
 * num_jobs - Number of experiments run parallely

 3) Dependencies: tables and h5py are used in loading rnaseq data, can be installed with python -m pip install h5py.
 Code is compatible with both Python 2 and 3.